scalatra/scalatra-website/guides/persistence/slick.md

 ## SBT Configuration

-Let us start with the SBT setup by editing `build.sbt`.
+Let us start with the SBT setup by editing `project/build.scala`.
 Slick targets Scala 2.10, so the SBT build needs to use it:

 ```scala
 scalaVersion := "2.10.0"